ryanb/nested_form/README.md

 In this case it will look for a partial called "task_fields" and pass the form builder as an `f` variable to it.

-## Specifying a Target for Nested Fields
+## Options for the Wrapper

 By default, `link_to_add` appends fields immediately before the link when clicked.
+The contents of `fields_for` are wrapped inside a `div` with `class="fields"`.

+### Specifying a Target for Nested Fields

-This is not desirable when using a list or table, for example.
+This behaviour is not desirable when using a list or table, for example.
 In these situations, the "data-target" attribute can be used to specify where new fields should be inserted.